fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     The heavens and the earth were joined together as one unit, before We clove them asunder Quran, surah Al-Nabiyaa (The Prophets) 21:30

-Following this big explosion 💥, the heavens and the earth came into their present shape after going through a phase when they were smoke-like.
+Following this explosion 💥, the heavens and the earth came into their present shape after going through a phase when they were smoke-like.

     Then He turned to the heaven while it was smoke.
 He said to the heaven and the earth: "Come (into being), willingly or unwillingly."
 They said: "We come willingly."
     Quran, surah Fussilat (Explained in Detail) 41:11